lee-naish/algorithms-in-action_specs/status/Status AIA.md

 Background good.
 Animation: as in DFS iterative, I think there would be pedagogical mileage in highlighting the n node in the graph view after it's been removed from the PQ and while its neighbors are being examined.
 Maybe a red or other color rim around the node.

+**Prim's MST**
+There is an error in the Background -- see PrimMST.txt
+Animation: Picks Node 1 as default Min at the beginning -- see comment in PrimMST.txt.

 **Graph Algorithms** -- probably all or mostly good, still to be reviewed: